 The historic fort at the base of the south end of the bridge is a good place for a long, low Golden Gate Bridge photo with the bridge receding into the distance.
 We were short on time and skipped this one.
 You can see the beautiful trussed arch span over Fort Point from here.

 This is our favorite, a good place for a view and Golden Gate Bridge photo from water level, you can see the full span of the bridge and the mountains from there.
 But be aware that part of Baker Beach is a nude beach.
-It is best in late afternoon.
+It is best in the late afternoon.
 We did see one man sunning sans clothing, we didn’t realize it was a nude beach luckily he kept his man parts away from view.
 The kids got a chuckle out of it.
 We were there at the golden hour when the sun was starting to bid farewell.
-We spent the afternoon skipping stone in the beach and watching the sea gulls and dogs play before heading to Pier 39.
+We spent the afternoon skipping stone in the beach and watching the seagulls and dogs play before heading to Pier 39.